2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 A three-hour trip by boat.
 It takes so long because you have to stop for all these amazing animals—tonnes of birds, hippos, crocodiles, the African fish eagle, and elephants.

-At around 6 pm we finally got to our little island in the delta.
+At around 6 pm, we finally got to our little island in the delta.
 The crew was singing to wish us a warm welcome.
 We instantly noticed a rare gazelle near the camp too: a Sitatunga.
-Although I don’t have any photos of it.
+However, I don’t have any photos of it.

-Then it was time for dinner, a briefing about the animals that could enter the campsite at night, and what to do when they would do so.
+Then it was time for dinner, a briefing about the animals that could enter the campsite at night, and what to do when they did so.

 Lions, elephants, and hippos.
-Exactly the kind of animal you want to encounter while going for a quick wee.
+Precisely the kind of animal you want to encounter while going for a quick wee.
 Right?

 Day 4: Close encounters of the absurd kind

 Waking up was right at sunrise.
-When the animals start to get quiet again and usually leave your camp, queue to wake up, have breakfast, and start the day.
+When the animals get quiet again, they usually leave your camp, queue to wake up, have breakfast, and start the day.

 The guide taught us a lot about animal tracks and reading them in the first hour or so.
 The poo animals leave behind and what it can tell you about the animal—an exciting experience.